Factory Accident Claims in London

 How to Make a Factory Accident Claim in London

-If you are concerned about taking legal action against an employer or the company that you work for then please note that any factory accident compensation will be paid for via an insurance policy, so your employer will not be financially penalised.
+If you are concerned about taking legal action against an employer or the company that you work for, then please note that any factory accident compensation will be paid for via an insurance policy.
+Your employer will not be financially penalised.

 As a worker you have the right to justice and financial compensation if you have been injured or hurt whilst at work, either as the result of co-worker negligence, a site visitor, or bad practice by the company involved.
 Your call will be treated with the strictest of confidence.

-Call 02039930516^ now for a free phone consultation if you have been hurt and injured whilst working in a factory or warehouse in and around London.
-Compensation solicitors working on a no win no fee* basis.
+Call 02038115808^ now for a free phone consultation if you have been hurt and injured whilst working in a factory or warehouse in and around London.